 Scout out your ideal campsite on our reservation service (including pictures of most campsites!), or check out these featured campsites (available as of noon on September 16, 2021):

 Humanity’s fascination with the celestial bodies dates back millennia.

 And times haven’t changed.

-Star parties are held in our parks every summer, especially in Northern Ontario, where there’s less light pollution.
+Star parties and night sky events are held in our parks every summer, especially in northern Ontario, where there’s less light pollution.

-Continue reading Summer star parties 2016
+Continue reading Summer star parties 2019

-This summer has been fantastic for swimmers.
-And nothing beats a cool dip on a hot summer day so we asked park staff where they think the best swimming is in Ontario: Continue reading Where to swim at Ontario Parks
+Nothing beats a cool dip on a hot summer day so we asked park staff where they think the best swimming is in Ontario: Continue reading Where to swim at Ontario Parks

 Today’s post comes from Megan and Cora, two of Halfway Lake Provincial Park‘s discovery guides.